centaurusgod/cosmic_ocr/README.md

 1. Take a screenshot.
 2. Extract text from the screenshot.
 3. Copy the text to your clipboard.

+### Further Update
+Various parameters can be added to tesseract to improve OCR

 After running, the script will automatically remove the latest screenshot image from the **Pictures** directory.